metrumresearchgroup/mrgda/README.md

     ✔ Non-finite TIME values

-    ✔ MDV not set to 1 when DV is NA
+    ✔ MDV not set to 1 when DV is NA or 0

     ✔ All NUM values are unique